dovetail-genomics/chicago/chicagoTools/README.md

 Note that technical replicates should instead be deduplicated and pooled prior to running bam2chicago and submitted as a single .chinput file.
 - <output-prefix> - experiment name used in the naming of the output folder and as a prefix for output file names.

-The full list of the  parameters is however much more extensive:
+The full list of the parameters is however more extensive:

 ```Rscript runChicago.R [--help] [--print-memory] [--rda] [--save-df-only] [--examples-full-range] [--settings-file SETTINGS-FILE]
 [--design-dir DESIGN-DIR] [--cutoff CUTOFF] [--export-format EXPORT-FORMAT] [--export-order EXPORT-ORDER] [--examples-prox-dist EXAMPLES-PROX-DIST] [--output-dir OUTPUT-DIR]